maeri-project/MAERI_bsv/README.md

 # MAERI
-MAERI: A DNN accelerator with reconfigurable interconnects to support flexible dataflow (http://synergy.ece.gatech.edu/tools/maeri/)
+MAERI: A DNN accelerator with reconfigurable interconnects to support flexible dataflow.
+This codebase was used in the MAERI HPCA 2019 tutorial.

 ## Software Requirement
 MAERI is written in Bluespec System Verilog (https://bluespec.com/).
 You need Bluespec Compiler software and license to use this repository.
 If your affiliation is universities, you can request a free license via Bluespec's university program (https://bluespec.com/university/)